-Originally, hunter-gatherer cultures, of which few remain, would create ingenious tools for collecting and delivering food, water and medicines.
+Originally, hunter-gatherer cultures, of which few remain today, would create ingenious tools and vessels for collecting, storing and delivering food, water and medicines.
 Things like stone, tree bark, branches, leaves, grasses and animal hides were routinely employed and strategically manipulated into containment vessels.
-These creations are quite resilient and elegant, as well as being organic and gentle to the contents therein.
+These creations were quite resilient and elegant, as well as being organic and gentle to the contents therein.

-Apparently, the early Egyptians were the first people recorded to produce dark violet glass.
+Apparently, the early Egyptians were the first people recorded to produce dark violet glass, pictured above.
 They were sophisticated enough to understand that certain substances required an absence of light in order to preserve their vital essences.
 Gold was another manufactured ingredient put into practice for this purpose.
 Water and precious oils were safely stored in gold and dark violet vessels.
-Many years later, some of these sacred liquids have been recovered and found to be nearly as viable as the time they were sealed.
-This phenomenon has been routinely repeated under the scrutiny of modern scientists, as we will see further on.
+Many, many years later, some of these sacred liquids have been recovered and found to be nearly as viable as the time they were sealed.
+This phenomenon has been routinely put to the test and repeated under the scrutiny of modern scientists, as we will see further on.

-Then there is evidence that the alchemists of the Middle Ages were also privy to the protective qualities that this particular glass provided.
-The production of dark violet glass has fallen out of favour since that era.
-Corporate financial interests influence the mass market of manufacturing of disposable products to satisfy consumers and industry.
+Then there is evidence that the alchemists of the Middle Ages were also privy to the protective qualities that this particular dark glass provided.
+The production of dark violet glass had fallen out of favour since that era, in part because of corporate financial interests influencing the mass market of manufacturing, producing whole host of disposable products to satisfy consumers and industry needs.
 Packaging is big business.
-For the sake of convenience and the economical bottom line, high quality processes for cheap, low grade technology.

-The truth is that plastic, metal alloys and lighter shades of glass, pale in comparison and can't hold a candle up to the opaque shadow that violet glass casts over them.
+The truth is that plastic, metal alloys and lighter shades of glass, pale in comparison and can't hold a candle up to the opaque shadow that this dark violet glass casts over them.

-Now that is all very interesting but what's so special about this inky black glass?
+Now that is all very interesting but what is really so special about this inky black glass?
 Come with me down the rabbit hole.

 We all understand that sunlight enables plants to grow.
-However, the effect of the sun's light changes after harvesting, accelerating the molecular decaying process.
-Miron glass is an antioxidant glass that works essentially like a natural filter.
-Quality and aromas are improved by allowing in the three frequencies of light that have been found to nurture and protect all organic matter: visible violet light, non-visible UVA and far-Infrared lights.
+In fact sunlight is vital to all life on Earth.
+However, the effect of the sun's light changes after plants are harvested, accelerating the molecular decaying process.
+Miron glass acts as an "antioxidant glass" that works essentially like a natural filter.
+Quality and aromas are improved by allowing in the three frequencies of light that have been found to nurture and protect all organic matter: visible violet light, non-visible UVA and infrared light.

 The human eye can only see the rainbow spectrum of colours with red at one end and violet at the other.
 Beyond these two colours are the infrared and ultraviolet spectrums of non-visible light.
 Miron glass appears black, yet is truly violet and only penetrable to the visible spectrum of violet light, hence its colour.
 It effectively refracts the entire midrange spectrum of light.

-Non visible far-infrared light is a powerful healing frequency within the larger band of infrared light and sustains the molecular viability and structure of goods stored in Miron glass.
+Non visible far-infrared light is a powerful healing light frequency within the larger band of infrared light and sustains the molecular viability and structure of whatever is stored in Miron glass.
 These two frequencies are used nowadays in many healing modalities and technologies, such as saunas and dentistry.
-It's also common for bottled water companies and municipalities to use UV light as a step in their purification process.

 UV light is subdivided into three bands: UVA (320-400 nm), UVB (290-320 nm) and UVC (200-290 nm).
-The majority of UVC is filtered out by the ozone layer of the stratosphere and therefore practically never reaches the surface of the Earth.
-UVC and UVB are able to induce mutations of the genome and can easily cause skin cancer after intense exposure to sun in individuals suffering from xeroderma pigmentosum, a well known genetic disease.
-Interestingly, such genetic mutations are reversible by UVA and violet light by means of so-called photo repair.
+The majority of UVC is filtered out by the ozone layer of the stratosphere and therefore very small amounts ever reach the surface of the Earth.
+UVC and UVB are able to induce mutations of the genome and can cause damage to skin after intense exposure to sun, especially in individuals suffering from xeroderma pigmentosum, a well known genetic disease.
+Interestingly, such genetic mutations are reversible by using UVA and violet light by means of so-called photo repair.